aboutcoders/job-bundle/Resources/docs/message-consuming.md

 ## Command Line

-The AbcJobBundle provides the command `abc:job:consumer`.
-The command requires the name of the queue where messages will be consumed from as argument.
+The AbcJobBundle provides the symfony command `abc:job:consumer`.
+The command requires the name of the queue that messages will be consumed from as argument.
 The following command will consume messages from the `default` queue.

 ```bash
 php bin/console abc:job:consume default